 "I purchased the butterfly nipple shield and was impressed with how easy it was to apply and use.
 My baby who was struggling to latch had no problem feeding with the shield."
 Natasha Berry

 "If you are trying to re-lactate or transition from a bottle and are struggling with traditional shields, these are great.
 I find it can get a bit tight around the nipple after a while but better than not breastfeeding.
 It can be easily filled to give bub an instant taste to encourage sucking and the suction helps draw milk into the shield once your flow has started.
 It has saved breastfeeding for us."
 Helen Belshaw

 Like with anything breastfeeding related, seeking out help and support is always a good idea.
 A breastfeeding counsellor, lactation consultant or breastfeeding trained midwife can help identify issues and give advice on using a nipple shield.

-For the best products to support your breastfeeding journey, check out our breast care and support section.
+For more information on products and resources to support your breastfeeding journey, check out our breast care and support section.